 Disc Medicine, Inc. (NASDAQ:IRON - Get Free Report) CEO John D. Quisel sold 34,800 shares of the stock in a transaction dated Wednesday, July 9th.
-The shares were sold at an average price of $55.33, for a total value of $1,925,484.00.
-Following the completion of the sale, the chief executive officer owned 161,828 shares of the company's stock, valued at approximately $8,953,943.24.
-This trade represents a 17.70% decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+The stock was sold at an average price of $55.33, for a total transaction of $1,925,484.00.
+Following the transaction, the chief executive officer directly owned 161,828 shares in the company, valued at $8,953,943.24.
+The trade was a 17.70% decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Disc Medicine Price Performance

 Disc Medicine (NASDAQ:IRON - Get Free Report) last posted its quarterly earnings data on Wednesday, May 7th.
-The company reported ($1.02) earnings per share for the quarter, missing the consensus estimate of ($0.99) by ($0.03).
-As a group, research analysts predict that Disc Medicine, Inc. will post -4.07 earnings per share for the current year.
+The company reported ($1.02) EPS for the quarter, missing analysts' consensus estimates of ($0.99) by ($0.03).
+On average, sell-side analysts predict that Disc Medicine, Inc. will post -4.07 EPS for the current fiscal year.

 About Disc Medicine